What is TLS secured communication?

 For this reason, virtually all web browsers use TLS, speeding up the process of necessary TLS handshakes and the transfer of data.
 For example, Google, through both its Chrome browser and the algorithm it uses for search results, has pushed websites to adopt https as standard, using TLS to create a more secure environment for all online.
 A major question in the field has thus become how to establish the most secure TLS implementation?

-Vulnerabilities and How to Ensure a Secure TLS Implementation
+How Secure is TLS?
+Ensuring a Secure TLS Implementation

-With just one set of the supposedly secure keys, hackers can pretend to be an authenticated user, using this position to gain access to otherwise secure locations and sensitive data.
+With just one set of the supposedly secure keys, hackers can pretend to be an authenticated user, using this position to gain access to TLS secured locations and sensitive data.
 They could also decrypt data being transferred, no matter how strong the encryption algorithm, as well as alter it by injecting malicious code.
-In essence, TLS is only safe if you know that the keys of both parties are secure.
+In essence, the answer to the question “how secure is TLS?” is thatit’s only safe if you know that the keys of both parties are secure.

 Servers often use Hardware Security Modules (HSMs) which are specialized physical computing devices designed to manage cryptographic keys and perform cryptographic operations safely.
 They ensure that the server’s keys are kept fully protected.
 However, HSMs are expensive, custom pieces of equipment and it is important to remember that they only protect the server keys—they cannot authenticate the client.

 Secure Key Box for TLS